ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/global-state.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

-TODO
+Global State allows us to define properties on a per-request basis to be made available to all resolvers and middleware.

 # Initializing Global State

 We can add Global State using the `SetProperty` method on the `IQueryRequestBuilder`.
 This method takes a `key` and a `value` as an argument.
 WHile the `key` needs to be a `string` the value can be of any type.

-Using an interceptor allows us to initialize the Global State on a per-request basis before the request is being executed.
+Using an interceptor allows us to initialize the Global State before the request is being executed.

 ```csharp
 public class HttpRequestInterceptor : DefaultHttpRequestInterceptor